Urigo/angular-meteor/README.md

 ### Modules (100% Done)
 * Add new method to inject angular modules into ngMeteor.
 (Done)

-### Collections (90% Done)
+### Collections (100% Done.
+Testing in progress.)
 * Decouple Meteor.subscribe from $collection service to allow users to subscribe to publishers with a different name to the collection, and also allow multiple subscriptions.
 (Done)
 * Allow users to define their own model to attach to the $collection service.
 (Done)
 * Include method to save all objects in a model to the collection.
 (Done)
 * Include method to delete all objects in a model from the collection.
 (Done)
 * Include method to allow users to automatically create a three way data bind between model, view and collection.
-(In progress)
+(Done)

 ### Templates (80% Done)
 * Use ngTemplate's template property to render the Meteor template.
 (Done)